fpjcreatives/AI-PHOTO-ENHANCER-AND-LUT-GENERAOTR/README.md

 ### Prerequisites

-- A local web server (e.g., Python's `http.server` or the VS Code [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension).
+-   A modern web browser (e.g., Chrome, Firefox, Safari, Edge).
-- An environment where the `process.env.API_KEY` variable is accessible to the JavaScript code.
-You can get a Google Gemini API Key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+-   A Google Gemini API Key.
+You can get one for free from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ### Running the App